roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

 layout: post
 type: article
 title:  "Selecting Pixels in Sparkshot"
-description: "Journey through the development of Sparkshot's pixel selection feature."
+description: "Join me as I dive into the development journey of Sparkshot.io's pixel selection feature, which forms the basis of our interaction loop for the application."
 date:   2019-10-15 11:00:20 -0700
 tags: Sparkshot.io UI UX Art
 image: /assets/sparkshot/alpha-sparkshot.io.png